Maja Volarević

 For example, you might have a pillar of “security” and an associated cluster of “encryption.”

-Keyword research involves determining which keywords people search for on Google and connecting them with pillars and clusters you want to cover with your content.
+Keyword research involves determining which keywords people search for on Google and connecting them with pillars and clusters you want to cover to produce high-quality content.

 You can start your blog with low difficulty, high search volume, and high search intent keywords.
 When you implement all in your content, you can begin using low-intent keywords that cover navigational or informational search queries.

-You can conduct keyword research using tools like Ahrefs.
+You can conduct keyword research using Ahrefs, a popular tool for optimizing SaaS blog for SEO.
 Avoid keyword stuffing and ensure your content is relevant and aligned with the user’s search intent.

 Image source: MeisterTask